Dubbo - West

 Dubbo - West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Dubbo - West's population is 11,076 as of November 2025.
-This reflects a growth of 759 people since the 2021 Census, which reported a population of 10,317.
-The increase is inferred from ABS data showing an estimated resident population of 10,905 in June 2024 and an additional 315 validated new addresses since the Census date.
-This results in a density ratio of 159 persons per square kilometer.
-Dubbo - West's growth rate of 7.4% since the 2021 census exceeded both the SA4 region (3.4%) and the SA3 area, indicating it as a growth leader in the region.
-Natural growth contributed approximately 51.3% to overall population gains during recent periods, with all migration factors also positive contributors.
+Dubbo - West's population was around 11,076 as of November 2025, showing an increase of 759 people since the 2021 Census.
+The population in 2021 was reported to be 10,317 people.
+This growth is inferred from ABS data indicating an estimated resident population of 10,905 as of June 2024 and an additional 315 validated new addresses since the Census date.
+This results in a population density ratio of 159 persons per square kilometer.
+Dubbo - West's population growth of 7.4% since the 2021 census exceeded both the SA4 region (3.4%) and the SA3 area, positioning it as a growth leader in the region.
+Natural growth contributed approximately 51.3% to overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
-Future projections estimate a population increase of 2,798 persons by 2041, reflecting a total gain of 23.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, based on the latest annual ERP population numbers, Dubbo - West is forecasted to increase by 2,798 persons, reflecting a total gain of 23.7% over the 17-year period.

 Frequently Asked Questions - Population